jimfrize/SWTG/README.md

 <code>make</code>

 This will compile a binary called SWTG that will be suitable for use on your system.<br/>
-Please direct any questions or comments to jamesfrize@gmail.com
+Please direct any questions or comments to jim@sonodrome.co.uk